klimekk/GettingAndCleaningData/Readme.md

 ## features read feautures.txt with column names for both: train and test data frame
 ## act.labels read activity_labels.txt with descriptions for activities

-# train.data and test.data were created with default V1..V561 column names
-# train.lbl and test.lbl has only obne column: V1
+train.data and test.data were created with default V1..V561 column names train.lbl and test.lbl has only one column: V1

-# using names stored in features will cause issue with merging data later,
-# (so caled duplication column error) so I decided to cleanup column names vector
-#  using the names (V1 to V561) stored in vector traincols (=names(train.data)) -
-# I did replace the names of columns, which plan to use later for extract
+using names stored in features will cause issue with merging data later, (so caled duplication column error) so I decided to cleanup column names vector using the names (V1 to V561) stored in vector traincols (=names(train.data)) - I did replace the names of columns, which plan to use later for extract for example:

-# for example:
-## first element V1 was replaced by "tBodyAcc-mean()-X" - because it's a mean col
-## but elementV8 remianed the same
-## see the result below (this is newset vector):
+ first element V1 was replaced by "tBodyAcc-mean()-X" - because it's a mean col but elementV8 remained the same see the result below (this is newset vector):

   [1] "tBodyAcc-mean()-X"               "tBodyAcc-mean()-Y"
   [3] "tBodyAcc-mean()-Z"               "tBodyAcc-std()-X"
   [5] "tBodyAcc-std()-Y"                "tBodyAcc-std()-Z"
   [7] "V7"                              "V8"